imliuyzh/AntCatalog/README.md

 AntCatalog also uses Locust for load testing, which itself is written in Python.

 ## Deployment
-If there is a problem with the instructions below, please feel free to create an issue.
+You can use AWS EC2 or Azure App Service to deploy the application.
+If there is a problem with the instructions, please feel free to create an issue.

 ### Amazon Elastic Compute Cloud (EC2)
 The instruction below is written for an AWS EC2 instance with Ubuntu v20.04 installed.
 Please ensure your operating system is able to initiate a SSH/SCP session.